-(MUSI 4342)
+(MUSI 4342) This course will study the

 This course will study the "worlds of music" through the eyes of Ethnomusicology and relate ethnic music to Christian mission work.
 Through this course the student will become knowledgeable concerning the work of the ethnomusicologist and the music missionary while developing procedures for adapting indigenous music to the Christian worship experience.
 Fall, evennumbered years.